my-snippet/SmallKnowlege/docs/source/Software.rst

 - And then, Merge each works
 - Finally, Apply the works to a high level

-For example, if I want to implement some partial features, Don't initialize a heavy framework.
+For example, if I want to implement some partial GUI features, Don't initialize a heavy framework.
-Do Implement it in a light level instead.
+Do Implement it in a light library instead.